Shaq Moore

-Shaquell Kwame "Shaq" Moore (born November 2, 1996) is an American professional soccer player who plays as a right-back for Major League Soccer club Nashville SC and the United States national team.
+Shaquell Kwame "Shaq" Moore (born November 2, 1996) is an American professional soccer player who plays as a right-back for Major League Soccer club FC Dallas and the United States national team.

 He spent his early professional career in Spain, playing six La Liga games for Levante and 99 in Segunda División for Reus and Tenerife.
 In 2022, he signed for Nashville SC for a fee of $2 million.

 Moore made his debut for the United States national team in 2018 and was part of their team that won the 2021 CONCACAF Gold Cup.

 Club career

 Early career

 Moore was born in Powder Springs, Georgia, and was an IMG Academy alumnus during his youth.
 In April 2014, he started training with Major League Soccer team FC Dallas.

 In August 2014, Moore moved to Spain and went on to train with three teams in the city of Valencia: Valencia CF, Levante UD, and Huracán Valencia CF, being assigned to the latter's Juvenil A squad, as the club waited for an international transfer certificate.
 On May 9, 2015, he finally signed a contract with Huracán.

 Moore made his senior debut for the club on August 22, 2015, coming on as a second-half substitute for Javi Soria in a 1–1 Segunda División B home draw against CD Atlético Baleares.
 The following January 7, after being rarely used, he signed with Real Oviedo Vetusta.